grape-gru/grape_Firmwares/ReadMe.md

 <h2 align="center">Bad Keyboard:</h2>

 <img src="https://user-images.githubusercontent.com/49810075/223855940-b8ee6770-4520-4bcc-a4cc-089196cf904b.png" align="left" width="250px"/>
-<! -- This fuckshit needs a captured image, but bc of blockage, i cant get one. someone do some magic plz -- !>

 BadUSB is a wonderful app, but it lacks bluetooth capabilities.
 Now some might argue that its useless as you will always need authentication from both sides, but what if I told you that we found a solution to this problem?
 <br><br>
 Bad-KB allows you to toggle between USB and Bluetooth mode for your attacks.
 In Bluetooth mode it allows you to spoof the name & MAC of the device to whatever you want.
 Being a JBL speaker or a wireless razer keyboard is easily doable, allowing you to trick people so you can run your payloads without needing a cable at hand.